-In this article, we will provide a simple explanation of 301 redirects followed by a more intensive study of how understanding what they are can assist in developing a solid content marketing strategy.
+In this article, we will provide a simple explanation of 301 redirects followed by a more intensive study of how they help your SEO efforts and how to set them up in the major website platforms.

 Finally, the last important benefit of using 301 redirects whenever you move your website from one location to another is ad tracking.
 If your website uses banner ads, you can track responses to them by adding URLs to those ads.
 Redirects can thus provide a potential avenue of increased eyes on your website which is obviously the goal in content marketing!